 From 1st November 2017 - the Parish is Gosforth and Wasdale in the Benefice of Seatallan in the Deanery of Calder and the Archdeaconery of West Cumberland.
 This parish will have 3 parish churches - St Mary's Gosforth, St Michael and All Angels Nether Wasdale and St Olaf's Wasdale Head.

 We are part of the South Calder Mission Community - 13 C of E parishes, 2 parts of the Methodist Western Fells Circuit and having 20 church buildings It aims to be Christ's people serving God together and growing his kingdom in this beautiful part of Cumbria by aiding the worshipping Christian Communities to work together and share resources in order to bring God to all people living in this area. see http://southcalder.org

 This part of the website is about St Mary's Gosforth

 St Mary's is a typical village church with several different styles of service.
-Our main Sunday service is Parish Communion at 10am except on the first Sunday of the month when there is Morning Praise or Family Service at 10am which is usually led by a team of lay people.
-There is a Holy Communion (BCP) service that day at Nether Wasdale another of our parish churches.
+Our Sunday services are Parish Communion at 10.30 am on the third and fourth Sundays of the month, an All Age Service on the first Sunday and Morning Praise on the third Sunday at 10.30 am both of which are usually led by a team of lay people.
+There is always a Holy Communion service on those days at another of churche in the Benefice..
 Please see the services and events section for details of what is happening in the next month or so.

-The history of the site means that there are a few Norman artefacts inside the building, together with two exceptional Viking hogback tombs and the "Fishing Stone" which has both Viking and Christian symbolism.
-The most famous Anglo- Danish monument is the Grade 1 listed "Gosforth Cross" which shows integration of Viking myth and Christian beliefs.
+The history of the site means that there are a few Norman artefacts inside the Grade 1 listed building, together with two exceptional Viking hogback tombs and the "Fishing Stone" which has both Viking and Christian symbolism.
+The most famous Anglo- Danish monument is the "Gosforth Cross" a High Cross which is a Scheduled Monument of National Importance and shows integration of Viking myth and Christian beliefs. ( there is a copy in the British Museum in London).
 As a result we have visitors from all over the world.